|

 government; (10). lack of investment capital.

-exception to all these problems was Czechoslovakia, where the western
+to all these problems was Czechoslovakia, where the western Czech

-Czech lands of Bohemia, Moravia and Silesia had a highly developed
+lands of Bohemia, Moravia and Silesia had a highly developed industry, a

-industry, a prosperous agriculture, an excellent road and rail network, a
+prosperous agriculture, an excellent road and rail network, a highly literate

-highly literate population, a numerous and well trained bureaucracy, experience
+population, a numerous and well trained bureaucracy, experience in

 other two constituent parts of the country,